BadModelGames/GameOfThronesMod/README.md

-# GameOfThronesMod
+# Game Of Thrones Mod
-Game of Thrones Mod for Minecraft
+A Game of Thrones Mod for Minecraft